-The Division of Diversity and Engagement provides several funding opportunities for faculty and staff.
-Competitive funding is rooted and awarded in data driven potential to support the volunteer spirit, encourage discovery, and create and impact.
-The deadline for Challenge Grants, Mini Grants and Sponsorship is September 15 for fall and February 15 for spring.
-Individuals interested in summer funding should meet the February 15 deadline.
-For more information contact Dr. Javiette Samuel, Assistant Vice Chancellor at email@example.com.
+The Division of Diversity and Engagement provides several funding opportunities for UTK faculty and staff.
+Competitive funding is rooted and awarded in data driven potential to support the volunteer spirit, encourage discovery, and create impact.
+The deadline for Challenge Grant, Mini Grant, and Sponsorship proposals is September 15, 2022 at 12:00 noon.

 Please note that all awarded funds must be spent before the fiscal year-end which is June 30, 2023.
 For more information contact Dr. Javiette Samuel, Associate Vice Chancellor at firstname.lastname@example.org.View Current Funding Recipients View Past Funding Recipients

 Challenge grants are available for faculty-led teaching or research projects that focus on a variety of diversity, equity, and inclusion (DEI) topics.
 Projects must demonstrate relevance, research, reciprocity, and resilience.
 Individual and team projects are accepted.
 Up to $3,000 may be requested.
 (Application period for 2022-2023 funding has closed.)